DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 In case you are unfamiliar about _Vector Synthesis_, the best way to explain it is to use the following fictious scene, where you are the actor!

-Try to imagine a square room, consider this room doesn't have sound reflection on walls/floor/roof, having a placed loudspeaker on each corner, each loudspeaker constantly outputs a basic waveform at same frequency and volume (like an oscillator can do).
+Try to imagine a square room, consider this room doesn't have sound reflection on walls/floor/roof, having a loudspeaker on each corner, each loudspeaker constantly outputs a waveform at same frequency and volume (like an oscillator can do).
 First, if you're looking the room from above:
 - Loudspeaker **A** is located at the bottom-left corner (angle).
 - Loudspeaker **B** is located at top-left corner.
 - Loudspeaker **C** is located at top-right corner.